remotework1/LavondaTalbertIT1025/Lab3/readme.md

 ##### Cisco has a website that is helpful when it comes to letting a person know how to stay on track with their studies and certifications.

 ##### CISSP is another cybersecurity website.
 I do like that they list the different areas of occupations one can choose from and the level of expertise that is required.

+### Certificates

+##### I am currently studying Programming and Development (post-degree).
+After I find an entry level job I will go back and get the associate degree.
+A few of these classes I may be able to test out of.
+My focus is looking for a new job.

+### Co-ops / Internships

+##### There appears to be four steps involved in obtaining a Co-op.
+First, participate in the co-op orientation process in the Career Center.
+Second, update resume and get it approved by a Career Coach.
+Third, work with an Employer Relations Specialist to apply and interview with approved Co-op placements.
+Fourth, complete and sign a Cooperative Education Agreement and register for college credit.

+### Industry Associations / Student Organizations

+##### ACM-W is an organization that support, advocate and celebrate women in computing.
+It is a great networking source for women to not only find employment but alert others where employment is available for others.
+In such a male-dominating field, support from women and organizations who support women are a valuable resource in today's marketplace.
+Keeping abreast of conferences, education and work related matters will help those who are still trying to find their way in the field of study.